vuejs/pinia/packages/docs/core-concepts/state.md

 store.$reset()
 ```

-### Usage with the options API
+### Usage with the Options API

-If you are not using the composition API, and you are using `computed`, `methods`, ..., you can use the `mapState()` helper to map state properties as readonly computed properties:
+If you are not using the Composition API, and you are using `computed`, `methods`, ..., you can use the `mapState()` helper to map state properties as readonly computed properties:

 ```js
 import { mapState } from 'pinia'